 In the filter, select the Start Date and End date to plot a chart that displays the same duration in Comparison trends.
 Select the Compare Period value so that the trends will appear for that number of periods.

-Select other filter options, as required and apply.
+Select other filter options, as required, and apply.
 If you select ‘All’ in the Lane option, the chart is displayed for all Lanes and you can expand and collapse to view the chart for a specific Lane.
-If you select the ‘All’ option, the chart considers all cards that exited the last column or have moved to beyond Done column type of each lane.
+If you select the ‘All’ option, the chart considers all cards that exited the last column or have moved beyond the Done column type of each lane.

 Interpreting the Chart